CITES Policy Updates: Regulatory Compliance and Advocacy

 - For specific questions about the designated U.S. ports for CITES-listed plants import, or other enforcement matters related to the CITES listings of Dalbergia and Guibourtia, please contact: Mr. John Veremis with APHIS Plant Protection and Quarantine at:

-- U.S. FWS and APHIS Reach Agreement on CITES Import/Exports
+- Resource: U.S. FWS and APHIS Reach Agreement on CITES Import/Exports

 The Fish and Wildlife Service (FWS) has reached an agreement with the Animal and Plant Health Inspection Service for FWS to take over validation of CITES documents and inspect and clear imports and exports of musical instruments and other imports which contain both CITES-listed non-living plant species and any wildlife species (regardless of whether they are CITES listed or not).